explosion/spaCy/website/docs/usage/101/_named-entities.md

 A named entity is a "real-world object" that's assigned a name – for example, a person, a country, a product or a book title. spaCy can **recognize** [various types](/api/annotation#named-entities) of named entities in a document, by asking the model for a **prediction**.
 Because models are statistical and strongly depend on the examples they were trained on, this doesn't always work _perfectly_ and might need some tuning later, depending on your use case.

+Some models can disambiguate a named entity in text to a unique identifier from a knowledge base (KB).
+This grounds the meaning of the named entity into the real-world, allowing downstream integration of the textual information with structured knowledge, using the unique identifiers as anchors.

 Named entities are available as the `ents` property of a `Doc`: